stijn-dejongh/lovecraft_public_domain/raw_converts/ee.md

 hours.
 There were waits on sidings all along the single-tracked route, and now and then a hot-box or other difficulty would further complicate the schedule.

-  At Torre&oacute;n we were six hours late, and it was almost eight o'clock on Friday evening--fully twelve hours behind schedule--when the conductor consented to do some speeding in an effort to make up time.
+  At Torreón we were six hours late, and it was almost eight o'clock on Friday evening--fully twelve hours behind schedule--when the conductor consented to do some speeding in an effort to make up time.
 My nerves were on edge, and I could do nothing but pace the car in desperation.
 In the end I found that the speeding had been purchased at